eclipsevortex/SubVortex/docs/features/incentive_mechanism.md

 To better understand the following, you need to grasp a few concepts:

 - A miner is flagged as suspicious if it appears in the suspicious UID file.
-A penalty factor may be provided to adjust the scores accordingly.
+A penalty factor between ]0,1[ may be provided to adjust the scores accordingly depending on the use cases.
 - A miner is considered verified if both the miner and subtensor are operational and accessible.

 <br />